shazow/callthis/README.md

-# Call This?
+# CallThis?
+(Temporary name)

-Link to a transaction for someone else to execute.
+Build a transaction and send a link to it for someone else to execute.

+Coming soon to a web3 near you.

+## License

+MIT